 In addition to post-consumer recycling benefits, many clay and concrete roof tiles contain already recycled materials, thus adding to its sustainability.

-To start out, let’s define what a carbon footprint is: “The amount of carbon dioxide or other carbon compounds emitted into the atmosphere by the activities of an individual, company, country, etc.”
+Carbon footprint refers to the amount of carbon dioxide or other carbon compounds emitted into the atmosphere by the activities of an individual, company, country, etc.

-Nearly every product we consume requires the use of energy consumption at one point in time, whether it’s during the manufacturing phase, during transportation, or when getting incinerated at a landfill.
-All of these stages required the potential burning of irreplaceable fossil fuels, which releases emissions into the air and damages the atmosphere.
+Nearly every product we consume requires the use of energy consumption at one point in time, whether it’s during manufacturing, transporting, or incineration at a landfill.
+All these stages require the potential burning of irreplaceable fossil fuels, which releases emissions into the air and damages the atmosphere.

-The recycling of any product, roofing materials included, helps reduce the carbon footprint you leave in the earth by reducing the number of products manufactured with new/raw materials, which requires for energy output.
+The recycling of any product — roofing materials included — helps reduce the carbon footprint you leave on the Earth by reducing the number of products manufactured with new/raw materials.
 Plus, it reduces the amount of garbage in landfills that will need to be incinerated.

 LEED Certification Qualifications

-Positions Your Company as Stewards of the Environment
+Positively Positions Your Business as Good Stewards of the Environment

-If you’re a contracting company, your reputation means everything.
-One of the best ways to differentiate your business from the competition is to offer something different or beneficial that others might not.
-If you’re bidding on a roofing job where the property owner is adamant about using green, sustainable building practices, offering to recycle any tear-off or excess materials might be the tipping point that lands you the job.
+Plus, if you’re a contracting company, your reputation means everything.
+One of the best ways to differentiate your business from the competition is to offer something unique or beneficial that others might not.
+If you’re bidding on a roofing job where the property owner is adamant about using green, sustainable building practices, offering to recycle any tear-off/excess materials might be the tipping point that lands you the project.

-Laws Require Recycling in Some States and Localities
+Laws Require Recycling in Some States & Localities

-Did you know recycling laws might exist in your city or state?
+Did you know recycling laws or requirements might exist in your city or state?

-Regulations related to sustainability and recycling practices are becoming more and more common in recent years.
+Regulations related to sustainability and recycling practices are becoming more common in recent years.
 For example, some cities have laws that fine citizens who throw away recyclable materials past a certain percentage.
 Or, there are even states that have completely outlawed the disposal of recyclable materials in landfills.
 Learn more about mandatory recyclables by state here, and contact your local and state recycling regulators for more questions.

-What you may have noticed from all four of these different roofing types is that they’re all recyclable in one way or another.
+All four of these most common roofing types are recyclable in one way or another.

-With technological innovations occurring on a regular basis and pressure for companies to convert to sustainable business practices, the recycling or reusing of previously-recyclable materials has become a reality.
+With technological innovations occurring on a regular basis and pressure for companies to convert to sustainable business practices, the recycling and the use of previously-recycled materials have become a reality.

 Keep in mind:

-- There is still a lack of awareness that some roofing materials are recyclable.
+- There is a lack of awareness that some roofing materials are recyclable.

 - It may or may not cost extra to recycle roofing materials in some cases.